vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 ## NSX Advanced Load Balancer Licensing

 NSX ALB requires a license to enable and utilize the available load balancing features.
-The following are the various license editions supported for VMware Tanzu for Kubernetes Operations.
+VMware Tanzu for Kubernetes Operations supports the following license editions:

-- VMware NSX Advance Load Balancer Enterprise Edition
+- VMware NSX Advance Load Balancer Enterprise Edition.
-- VMware NSX Advanced Load Balancer essentials for Tanzu
+- VMware NSX Advanced Load Balancer essentials for Tanzu.

 The Enterprise Edition is the default licensing tier for an Avi Controller.
-A new Avi Controller is set up to be in the Enterprise Edition licensing tier and it can be changed from one edition to another.
-For more information on NSX ALB Feature comparison, refer to [NSX Advanced Load Balancer Editions](https://avinetworks.com/docs/22.1/nsx-license-editions/#feature-comparison).
+A new Avi Controller is set up in the Enterprise Edition licensing tier, and the Controller can be switched from one edition to another.
+For more information about NSX ALB Feature comparison, see [NSX Advanced Load Balancer Editions](https://avinetworks.com/docs/22.1/nsx-license-editions/#feature-comparison).

 ### VMware NSX ALB Enterprise Edition

-VMware NSX ALB Enterprise Edition is a fully-featured Avi Vantage license, which includes load balancing, GSLB, WAF, and all other features available on Avi Vantage.
+The VMware NSX ALB Enterprise Edition is a full-featured Avi Vantage license that includes load balancing, GSLB, WAF, and so on.

-For more information on VMware NSX ALB Enterprise edition, refer to [VMware NSX ALB Enterprise Edition](https://avinetworks.com/docs/22.1/license-management-starting-with-release-20.1.1/#enterprise-edition-license/).
+For more information about VMware NSX ALB Enterprise edition, see [VMware NSX ALB Enterprise Edition](https://avinetworks.com/docs/22.1/license-management-starting-with-release-20.1.1/#enterprise-edition-license/).

 ### VMware NSX Advanced Load Balancer essentials for Tanzu